openstack/nova/doc/source/contributor/api.rst

     def update(self, req, id, body):
         ....

-Nova supports the extension of JSON-Schema definitions based on the loaded API extensions for some APIs.
-Stevedore library tries to find specific name methods which return additional parameters and extends them to the original JSON-Schema definitions.
+Similarly to controller modularity, JSON-Schema definitions can be added in same or separate JSON-Schema module.

-The following are the combinations of extensible API and method name which returns additional parameters:
+The following are the combinations of extensible API and method name which returns additional JSON-Schema parameters:

 * Create a server API  - get_server_create_schema()
-* Update a server API  - get_server_update_schema()
-* Rebuild a server API - get_server_rebuild_schema()
-* Resize a server API  - get_server_resize_schema()

 For example, keypairs extension(Keypairs class) contains the method get_server_create_schema() which returns::